Automated Annotation of Shearographic Measurements Enabling Weakly Supervised Defect Detection: Results

 The following section presents the evaluation of the zero-shot annotation pipeline using YOLOv8 models trained on bounding-box annotations.
 Quantitative performance metrics focus exclusively on these bounding-box-based models.
 In parallel, segmentation masks generated by SAM are shown for qualitative assessment, illustrating the propagation of errors from bounding boxes and the resulting mask quality.

-The ROC and PR curves for all YOLOv8 models trained on bounding-box annotations are shown in Fig.~\ref{fig:POCandPR}.
+Table~\ref{tab:Loc} reports the binary classification and localization results of the YOLOv8 models trained with bounding-box annotations.

 The reference model trained on manually annotated ground truth (YOLOHand) achieved the highest performance, with AUC and AP values close to one.
 Among the automatically generated label sets, the YOLOTwoCirclesBBoxDINO variant yielded the best results (AUC = 0.98, AP = 0.98).
 All models substantially exceeded the random baseline of 0.5, confirming reliable classification performance across prompt and annotation variants.

-Table~\ref{tab:Loc} reports the localization results of the YOLOv8 models trained with bounding-box annotations.
-The reference model trained on manually annotated ground truth (YOLOHand) achieved the highest scores across all metrics, with an IoU of 0.871 and an overall mAP of 0.757.
+The reference model trained on manually annotated ground truth (YOLOHand) achieved the highest scores across all metrics, with an IoU of 0.87 and an overall mAP of 0.76.
 Among the automatically generated datasets, models based on the Two Circles prompt obtained consistently higher scores than those derived from the Cells prompt.
 The highest values were observed for YOLOTwoCirclesBBoxDINO, which reached an IoU of 0.673 and an mAP of 0.300.
-The corresponding SAM-based bounding boxes (YOLOTwoCirclesBBoxSAM) achieved slightly reduced values, with IoU = 0.645 and mAP = 0.266.
+The corresponding SAM-based bounding boxes (YOLOTwoCirclesBBoxSAM) achieved slightly reduced values, with IoU = 0.65 and mAP = 0.27.
 Models trained on the Cells prompt yielded the lowest scores overall, with IoU values around 0.60 and mAP values below 0.20, independent of whether DINO- or SAM-based annotations were used.